KamiliArsyad/libisofuzz/README.md

 This model is deadlock-free by design and is highly effective at turning seemingly serial request streams into highly concurrent test scenarios, dramatically increasing the chances of finding subtle isolation bugs.

+## Runner
+Please check the README in `/scripts` to understand how to run the `libisofuzz`-instrumented DBMS through the fuzzing cycle.

 ## Features

 -   **Generic by Design:** Can be integrated into any thread-per-connection DBMS (like MySQL, PostgreSQL, etc.) by implementing a simple adapter.